abhishek-shukla21/C-Programs/README.md

 35. <a href="">WAP program to calculate factorial of a number.</a> <br>
 36. <a href="">WAP program to find HCF (GCD) of two numbers.</a> <br>
 37. <a href="">WAP program to find LCM of two numbers.</a> <br>
+38. WAP to find max & min element in an array.
+WAP to count the frequency of each element in an array WAP to convert Decimal number into Octal number
+WAP to count and display the position of Armstrong number in an array WAP to separate out +ve, -ve and 0s in an array
+WAP to reverse the array elements
+  WAP to the sum of integers in an array

+WAP to sum of even numbers in an array
+WAP to print odd numbers in array
+ WAP to find sum and average of all the elements in an array WAP to search for a number in an array
+ WAP to sort array in ascending order
+ WAP to display prime number
+ WAP to print two-dimensional array
+ WAP to sum of two matrices
+ WAP to sum of all elements in a matrix
+ WAP to sum of diagonal elements

+ WAP to find the transpose of a matrix

+ WAP to sum of middle row & column

+ WAP to find difference of two matrices

+ WAP to sum of lower triangular elements

+ WAP to sum of upper triangular elements